alphonse92/javascript-prerender/prerender/README.md

 2. when run in local env
 3. when run in production env
 4. when run in any env
+5. security problems, testing with certificates (for example)

 ## Know Issues